goldman-gp-ebi/BOSS-RUNS/README.md

 BOSS-RUNS will initialise and start to periodically generate new decision strategies from the sequencing reads deposited by the sequencer.
 If readfish is configured properly, the strategies will be reloaded automatically.
-This triggers a message in readfish's logfile similar to: `Reloaded mask dict for FASTA_HEADER`.
+This triggers a message in readfish's logfile similar to: `Reloaded mask dict for FASTA_HEADERS`.

 After sequencing, BOSS-RUNS needs to be stopped by a keyboard interrupt (Ctrl+C).